Your monthly pledge: A lifeline for animals. START NOW!

 At the slaughterhouse, animals are stunned – often ineffectively – and then hung upside-down, decapitated, and skinned or dismembered.
 Those who await their turns for slaughter will witness other animals dying before them.
 They will try to escape but will ultimately be unsuccessful.

 These conditions are a far cry from the humane, happy cows prancing across grocery store packaging.
 This is not an accident.
-You are being deceived by an industry who values profits over transparency.
+You are being deceived.

 To join them by beginning your plant-based journey, you can access an entire library of free resources at Love Veg.
 You’ll discover all your favorite comfort food recipes, a wealth of inspiration, and answers to all your burning questions.